 Trinity supports the work of the agencies listed below.
-If you would like to help contact the church office or the contact person listed.
+If you would like to help contact the church office.

 Share is a local organization whose mission is to lead the hungry and homeless to self-sufficiency by providing food, shelter, housing, education and compassion through the strength of our community.

 Trinity has two teams of six people that volunteer at the Share house.
 We cook and serve lunch at the SHARE Homeless Shelter downtown on the 2nd and 3rd Monday of each month.

 Trinity members annually volunteer to staff at least one week of the WHO shelter at St. Paul Lutheran Church.
 That site hosts up to 28 homeless men during the November 1st to March 31st period.
 Three shifts of two persons each serve as hosts from 6:30 p.m.– 7:00 a.m.
 Some members also help at the family shelter at St. Andrew Lutheran Church.